decarv/gsoc24/README.md

 ## 1. Synopsis

 The project consists of replacing the I/O Layer of pgagroal, today highly dependant on libev library, for a pgagroal's own implementation of this I/O Layer.
-The so called I/O Layer is an event loop (ev) abstracted by libev.
+The so called I/O Layer is an event loop abstracted by libev.

 The motivation behind this project is because libev is not being maintained any longer.
-Therefore pgagroal needs an efficient (i.e. maintainable, reliable, fast, lightweight, secure and scalable) implementation of an ev that can be maintained by the pgagroal community.
+Therefore pgagroal needs an efficient (i.e. maintainable, reliable, fast, lightweight, secure and scalable) implementation of an event loop that can be maintained by the pgagroal community.

 Currently, pgagroal depends on libev to (a) watch for incomming read/write requests from its connections in a non-blocking fashion; (b) launch timer events; and (c) watch signals.

 In Linux, these functionalities may be optimally achieved by using io_uring (introduced in Linux kernel 5.1). io_uring is a communication channel between a system's application and the kernel by providing an interface to receive notifications when I/O is possible on file descriptors. io_uring is accessible to system applications through liburing, which is a library that contains helpers for setup of io_uring.
-A successful Linux implementation of an efficient ev for pgagroal necessarilly utilizes io_uring -- as well as other Linux I/O interfaces (e.g. stdio) -- for efficient I/O. For cases where io_uring may fall short, Linux has other options that may replace it, such as epoll.
+A successful Linux implementation of an efficient event loop for pgagroal necessarilly utilizes io_uring -- as well as other Linux I/O interfaces (e.g. stdio) -- for efficient I/O. For cases where io_uring may fall short, Linux has other options that may replace it, such as epoll.

 In FreeBSD, these functionalities may be optimally achieved by using kqueue (introduced in FreeBSD 4.1). kqueue is an event notification interface that allows monitoring of multiple file descriptors.
 Like io_uring in Linux, kqueue enables non-blocking I/O operations, but it is specifically designed to fit into the FreeBSD kernel's event-driven architecture.